openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public static const GET_BUNDLE_INFO_WITH_ROUTER_MAP: Int32 = 0x00000200
 ```

-**Description:** Used to retrieve bundleInfo that includes routerMap.
+**Description:** Used to retrieve bundleInfo containing routerMap.
 It cannot be used alone and must be used together with GET_BUNDLE_INFO_WITH_HAP_MODULE.

 **Type:** Int32